Cone Degeneration CD Test Code 101

-For: German Shorthaired Pointers, Alaskan Malamutes and Australian Shepherds
+For breeds: German Shorthaired Pointer, Alaskan Malamute and Australian Shepherd

-The OptiGen “CD” test is a DNA based test that provide a method to unequivocally identify Cone Degeneration Disease (CD) in the German Shorthaired Pointer, Alaskan Malamute and Australian Shepherds.
-Although the disease is rare in general, within an affected line it is important to control the gene frequency so as to prevent producing puppies affected with the disease.
-The mutations causing CD in these two breeds occur in the same gene (CNGB3) but are distinct mutations and arose separately.
+The OptiGen CD Test is a series of two DNA based tests that provide a method to unequivocally identify Cone Degeneration Disease (CD) in the German Shorthaired Pointer (GSHP), Alaskan Malamute and Australian Shepherd.
+The two mutations causing CD in these breeds occur in the same gene (CNGB3) but are distinct mutations and arose separately.
+One mutation, which is complete deletion of the CNGB3 gene, affects Malamutes and Australian Shepherds, while a different single nucleotide mutation in the same gene causes Cone Degeneration in the GSHP breed.

 CD disease causes day blindness due to degeneration of the retinal “cones” – cone-shaped cells in the retina that respond primarily to bright daylight.
 CD can be diagnosed in the early weeks of the affected dog’s life.
 Between 8 and 12 weeks of age, when retinal development is normally completed in dogs, signs of vision problems are noticeable.
 The pups become day-blind and are photophobic – meaning that exposure to bright light is irritating or even painful.
 The pup will shun brightly-lit areas.
 Vision in dim light remains normal.
 The retina of the affected dog initially appears normal when examined by an ophthalmologist and initially the ERG (electroretinogram) recording is normal.
 However, the ERG response from the degenerating cones declines with age and is non-recordable in the mature CD-affected dog.